Housing Assistance Payment (HAP) replaces the Short Term Rent Supplement for those with a long-term housing need.

 The Letter of Transfer Form is your agreement to be moved to the HAP transfer list.
 Your priority on this list will take account of the time you have already spent on our housing waiting list before entering HAP.
 You do not lose your time by moving to the HAP transfer list.

-Please note before considered for the HAP scheme, existing housing applicatns must have their files reviewed by HAP eligibility to ensure they still qualify for social housing.
+Please note before being considered for the HAP scheme, existing housing applicants must have their files reviewed by HAP eligibility to ensure they still qualify for social housing.

-A list of the documentation required for a file to be reviewed can be found under Related Documents on this page.
+A list of the documentation needed for a file to be reviewed can be found under Related Documents on this page.